Department of Police

 The Virginia Law Enforcement Professional Standards Commission (VLEPSC) is the accrediting agency in Virginia.
 It has a total of 190 standards that are further divided into over 600 specific requirements.
 Information about the accreditation process is available from the Virginia Department of Criminal Justice Services Accreditation Process.
 The program manual, which contains the standards, is available for public review Program Manual.

-As of January 2015, there are only 92 VLEPSC accredited agencies.
-According to the Bureau of Justice Services there are 340 Law Enforcement agencies in Virginia.
-That means only 27% of all agencies in the state have been accredited by VLEPSC.
+As of January 2017, there are only 95 VLEPSC accredited agencies.
+According to the Bureau of Justice Services, there are 340 Law Enforcement agencies in Virginia.
+That means only 28% of all agencies in the state have been accredited by VLEPSC.

-Police Chief Paul Ronca has a desire to create openness and transparency in police operations.
+Police Chief Paul Ronca has a desire to create openness, trust and transparency in police operations.
 However, privacy laws and investigative concerns often restrict public scrutiny of police operations.
 One exception to these restrictions is accreditation assessors.
 They can legally access information that is not available to the public.
-By inviting these outside assessors to examine our polices, investigations and practices he intends to reassure the college community that our police force meets the levels highest of professionalism.
+By inviting these outside assessors from the state commission to examine our policies, investigations, and practices he intends to reassure the college community that our police force meets the levels highest of professionalism.